Heartbeat bill: Ohio

-In Ohio, a fetal heartbeat bill, HB 125, was co-authored by Janet Porter, was introduced in the state legislature in October 2011.
+In Ohio, a fetal heartbeat bill, HB 125, co-authored by Janet Porter, was introduced in the state legislature in October 2011.
 The bill was shelved by the Republican majority Senate to avoid controversy.
 This bill was notably supported by Jack Willke.
 The original Bill was authored by Janet Porter of Faith2Action; former Governor John Kasich vetoed it twice prior to its passing.

 A related law was signed in Ohio in 2013 (HB 248) by John Kasich, which mandates, among other things, that doctors who do not test for a fetal heartbeat must be subject to criminal penalties; specifically, "The doctor's failure to do so would be a first-degree misdemeanor, carrying up to six months in jail, for the first violation and a fourth-degree felony, carrying up to 18 months in jail, for subsequent violations."
 A further fetal heartbeat bill, based on Porter's original, was introduced on August 14, 2013, by Lynn Wachtmann and others.

 On March 25, 2015, another heartbeat bill (House Bill 69) passed the Ohio House of Representatives.
 The Guardian reported that "The bill is unlikely to go any further, facing stiff opposition in the senate as well as from John Kasich, the Republican governor of Ohio."

 On December 6, 2016, the Ohio Senate added a heartbeat ban provision to an unrelated bill, House Bill 493, previously passed by the Ohio House of Representatives.
 The bill was returned to the House and passed by the House the same day.
 The bill as passed would make abortion after the detection of a fetal heartbeat a fifth-degree felony except in cases where a physician judges the abortion necessary "to prevent the death of the pregnant woman or to prevent a serious risk of the substantial and irreversible impairment of a major bodily function of the pregnant woman."
 On December 13, 2016, Kasich vetoed the bill, on the basis that it was unconstitutional and would almost certainly be struck down if challenged in court.
 The Ohio House of Representatives considered whether to override Kasich's veto, which would require a three-fifths vote in both the House and the Senate.
 However, the House leadership opted not to call lawmakers back to Columbus before the end of the year, ensuring Kasich's veto would stand.

 The bill passed the Ohio Senate with a vote of 21 yeas, out of 33 seats in the senate; it received 10 nays: